 The Rule of 7 states that a consumer or client needs to interact with your brand seven times before deciding to hire or buy from you.
 While it would be nice to send a single marketing message that consumers respond to, most people don't buy the first time they come across an offer.
 As a result, you need to develop marketing tactics that include the concept of the Rule of 7 so you can continue to put your offer in front of them until they buy.

 Here are seven ways you can increase the chances of a lead seeing your offer multiple times.

 Expand Your Marketing Channels

-Leverage as Many Forms of Content Marketing as Possible
+Leverage Multiple Forms of Content

 Make Frequency a Part of Your Strategy